-We consider that costs have remained relatively stable for accident towing services (as outlined in the next section).
-We have also seen some changes in the sizes of accident towing depots, with fewer depots with less than six licences in 2017 than in 2013 (table B.2).
+Costs have remained relatively stable for accident towing services (as outlined in the next section).
+We have also seen some changes in the sizes of accident towing depots, with fewer depots with less than six licences in 2017 than in 2013 (table E.2).
 We consider that this may be an example of industry participants continuing to consolidate their businesses.

-Table B.2Number of licences held by each Melbourne controlled area depot, 2013 to 2017
+Table E.2Number of licences held by each Melbourne controlled area depot,2013 to 2017